SoCo/SoCo/README.rst

 Issue #557 is a meta issue for this problem and you can use that to track progress on solving the issues, but *please refrain from posting "me too" comments* in there.
 Also, there is no need to open any more separate issue about this.
 If you have another music service that should be on the list, comment in #557

+**As of v0.26.0, nascent music service support has been reinstated, with some known issues.
+Testing and issue reporting would be appreciated.**

 Installation
 ------------